-[2.
-Maximum number of active/occupied SL PRS resources across all configured RPs assuming maximum SL PRS bandwidth in MHz, which is supported and reported by UE]

-[3.
-Duration of SL PRS symbols N in units of ms a UE can process every T ms assuming maximum SL PRS bandwidth in MHz, which is supported and reported by UE.]
+2. Maximum number of active SL PRS resources across all configured RPs assuming maximum SL PRS bandwidth in MHz, which is supported and reported by UE3.
+Maximum number of slots with active SL PRS resources across all configured RPs assuming maximum SL PRS bandwidth in MHz, which is supported and reported by UE

-[4.
-Minimum time after the end of a slot carrying a SL-PRS resource for a UE finish the SL-PRS resource processing and preparing the positioning measurement report assuming the active/occupied SL-PRS resources during this time haven’t exceeded the reported capabilities and assuming a maximum SL PRS bandwidth in MHz, which is supported and reported by UE]
+4. Minimum time after the end of a slot carrying the active SL-PRS resource(s) assuming maximum number of symbols and maximum bandwidth for a UE finish the SL-PRS resource processing [and preparing the positioning measurement report] [assuming the active SL-PRS resources during this time haven’t exceeded the reported capabilities] which is supported and reported by UE]